-The UV/IR flame detection system shall have a microprocessor-based controller that can operate up to 8 detectors and provide relay outputs through the use of a relay output module.
+The UV/IR flame detection system shall have a microprocessor-based controller that can operate 1 or 2 detectors and provide relay outputs.
 The controller shall be field programmable for selecting time delay length, sensitivity, voting output configuration, and latching or non-latching operation.
 The system shall operate on 24 vdc.
 The UV/IR flame detection system shall be capable of responding to a 1 foot by 1 foot gasoline fire at a distance of 50 feet.
 The detector shall be capable of 1.0 second response time to an intense fire signal.
 It shall not respond to radiation generated by arc welding, x rays, or hot surfaces, but shall be capable of responding to a fire in their presence.
-The UV/IR flame detector shall be in a red, copper-free aluminum enclosure1.
-The detector shall be the Det-Tronics model C7052J. no equal.
-The controller shall be the Det-Tronics model R7495B Controller and the that fits in the Det-Tronics model Q4004 Mounting Rack which is designed to fit standard 19" racks, no equal.
+The UV/IR flame detector shall be in a red, copper-free aluminum enclosure.1 The detector shall be the Det-Tronics model C7052J, no equal.
+The controller shall be the Det-Tronics model R7495D Controller that fits in the Det-Tronics model Q4004 Mounting Rack, which is designed to fit standard 19 inch racks, no equal.

-The UV/IR flame detector shall have one 3/4" NPT2 entry for field wiring.
+The UV/IR flame detector shall have one 3/4 inch NPT2 entry for field wiring.

 The controller shall have visual annunciation of fire and fault conditions.
-The controller shall have eight red LEDs for individual detector alarm indications, one green LED for power indication, one yellow LED for fault indication, one red LED to indicate an alarm, and two red LEDs for fire zone (voting) output indication.
+The controller shall have two red LEDs for individual detector alarm indications, one green LED for power indication, one amber LED for fault indication, two red LEDs for fire zone output indication, and one red LED for alarm indication.
+The controller shall have relay outputs through a plug-in backplate connector.

 The signal processing shall require the UV radiation and the flickering IR radiation to exceed field adjust threshold levels and time delay before signalling an alarm condition.
-The detector shall have a 80 degree cone of vision and be of a modular plug-in design that allows the UV and IR sensor modules to be easily field replaced without the use of special tools.
+The detector shall have an 80 degree cone of vision and be of a modular plug-in design that allows the UV and IR sensor modules to be easily field replaced without the use of special tools.
 All optical surfaces shall be easy to access for cleaning.
 No metal rods shall be allowed in front of the sensor windows.